harsh-codess/misc-codes./README.md

 # misc-codes.
-misc codes of all types in one repo
+misc codes of all types in one repository